Links on Android Authority may earn us a commission. Learn more.

 Facebook image search: How to reverse search images to find matching profiles

 Whether you’re looking to find a friend’s profile, checking to see if anyone is infringing on your copyrighted images, or hunting down the source of a viral meme, Facebook reverse image searching is a quick and easy way to do some sleuthing.
-Unfortunately, the social media giant’s built-in search function isn’t much use here, but a few other methods will do the trick.
+Unfortunately, the social media giant’s built-in search function isn’t helpful here, but a few other methods will do the trick.

 The filename method

 Searching will open a new tab with matching image results from around the web.
 You can narrow it down to just results from Facebook by adding site:facebook.com to the end of the search box.

-When the image is on your computer instead of online, you can perform the same function by going to image.google.com, clicking the camera icon, then Upload an image and Choose file.
+When the image is on your computer instead of online, you can perform the same function by going to images.google.com, clicking the camera icon, then Upload an image and Choose file.

 We’ve listed Google here, but most modern search engines can reverse image search.
 Bing is a great alternative, and the Russian search engine Yandex can also work wonders when Google’s image search lets you down.

 If you’re looking to scour the web even further to search for an image on social media sites, there are a few services that can help.
-One of the most popular is TinEye, which specializes in reverse image searches.
+One of the most popular is TinEye, specializing in reverse image searches.
 It will let you know where the image exists on various sites across the web, including Amazon, Flickr, Twitter, and of course, Facebook.

 As for paid options, RevIMG is an excellent platform for reverse image searches.
 It uses a unique algorithm to identify products, buildings, art, text, and more.
-It isn’t cheap, though, at $49 a month for the most affordable package.
+However, it isn’t cheap, at €49 a month for the most affordable package.